 Painful urination (dysuria) is when you feel pain, discomfort, or burning when you urinate.
 The discomfort may be felt where urine passes out of the body.
 It may also be felt inside the body.
-This could include pain in the bladder, prostate, or behind the pubic bone.
+This could include pain in the bladder, prostate (for men), or behind the pubic bone.
 Sometimes it can be a sign of an infection or other health problem.

 There are several conditions that can cause painful urination.
 The most common is a urinary tract infection (UTI).
 The urinary tract consists of the kidneys, bladder, and urethra.
 The urethra is the tube that carries urine out of the body.
 Bacteria can build in the tract when waste isn’t removed or the bladder isn’t emptied correctly.
 This causes an infection.
 Swelling and irritation from the infection can make urination uncomfortable.